 This project is part of the book Hoopla: The Art of Unexpected Embroidery and the PDF is shared as an exclusive sneak peek.Continue to 4 of 11 below.

 04 of 11

 Primitive Jolly Halloween Pattern

-If you love primitive-style illustrations and designs, you'll love this free pattern created by Shirley of Hudson's Holidays and shared on Bari J's site, We Love French Knots.
-The black cat looks more spooked than spooky, and she's wishing you a jolly Halloween!
+If you love primitive-style illustrations and designs, you'll love this free pattern created by Shirley of Hudson's Holidays and shared on Bari J's site, and We Love French Knots.
+The black cat looks more spooked than spooky, and she wishes you a jolly Halloween!

 Hudson's Holidays has plenty more Halloween patterns available too, including a set of framed character designs.Continue to 5 of 11 below.